polyfy/polylith/readme.md

   Error 105 - Illegal name sharing.
     Triggered if a base has the same name as a component or interface.
-    Environments and profiles can be given any name.
+    Projects and profiles can be given any name.

-  Error 106 - Multiple components that share the same interfaces in an environment.
+  Error 106 - Multiple components that share the same interfaces in a project.
-    Triggered if an environment contains more than one component that shares the same interface.
+    Triggered if a project contains more than one component that shares the same interface.

-  Error 107 - Missing components in environment.
+  Error 107 - Missing components in project.
-    Triggered if a component depends on an interface that is not included in the environment.
-The solution is to add a component to the environment that implements the interface.
+    Triggered if a component depends on an interface that is not included in the project.
+The solution is to add a component to the project that implements the interface.

   Error 108 - Components with an interface that is implemented by more than one
-              component is not allowed for the development environment.
+              component is not allowed for the development project.
-    The solution is to remove the component from the development environment and define the paths for each component in separate profiles (including test paths).
+    The solution is to remove the component from the development project and define the paths for each component in separate profiles (including test paths).

-  Error 109 - Missing libraries in environment.
+  Error 109 - Missing libraries in project.
-    Triggered if an environment doesn't contain a library that is used by one of its bricks.
+    Triggered if a project doesn't contain a library that is used by one of its bricks.
 Library usage for a brick is calculated using :ns-to-lib in './deps.edn' for all its namespaces.